The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The exemption is applicable to activities undertaken by one of the above institutions on a commercial or charitable basis.

-The exemption also applies to a state-regulated pathology
+The exemption also applies to

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.